Ōgi logo Ōgi

 Knight

-Knight movement
+Knight movements

 Knight